nexios-labs/sift-validator/docs/framework-integration.md

 - **Optimize intelligently**: Apply performance techniques where they make the most impact
 - **Provide clarity**: Make validation errors helpful for both users and developers

-By thoughtfully integrating Sift into your framework of choice, you can build applications that are both robust and user-friendly, with validation that enhances rather than hinders the user experience.
+By thoughtfully integrating Voltar  into your framework of choice, you can build applications that are both robust and user-friendly, with validation that enhances rather than hinders the user experience.